Annapurna in the Monsoon Day 4: Glimpses of Fishtail Mountain

 The trails were flatter, and moss grew all over the tree stumps, boulders and fallen trunks.
 The grasses and flowering creepers clinging with a dryad's charming fetters.
 Dark leaves lay along our path, wet with the rains overnight.

 We picked our way down slopes beneath the gaze of the moss-clad trees.
 A thought occurred to me.

 "You know what this area is perfect for?"
 I said to my guide, who had confessed to me a passion for photography.
 "Wedding photography."
 I told her about the kind of photography that is all the rage in more idle societies, with the fantasy billowing dresses in magical dreamy forests just like this one.

-Waste Collection Along the Trekking Trail
+Waste Collection along Annapurna Trekking Trails

 "By whom?"
 I asked.
 The youth of the villages, my guide said.